 Household income limits, maximum rental rates, and maximum sales prices are based on the median income of the county and are calculated periodically by the County of San Luis Obispo’s Planning and Building Department.

-A Second Residential Dwelling is a second permanent dwelling that is accessory to a primary dwelling unit on the same site.
-A second residential dwelling provides complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, sanitation, and parking, and can either be attached or detached from the main residence.
+An Accessory Dwelling Unit is a second permanent dwelling that is accessory to a primary dwelling unit on the same site.
+A accessory dwelling provides complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, sanitation, and parking, and can either be attached or detached from the primary residence.

 Development Incentives for Affordable Housing Projects